dkosmari/gecko-reader/README.md

 # Gecko Reader

-This is a Wii homebrew app to read data from a USB Gecko.
+This is a Wii homebrew app to read and print data from a USB Gecko.

-The USB Gecko must be connected to slot A. The data is printed to the screen and also broadcast to UDP port 4405; you can receive the UDP broadcast using `udplogserver`.
+The USB Gecko must be connected to slot A.

+This app will also listen for TCP connections on port 4405.
+This connection is bi-directional; any data sent to this port will be written to the USB Gecko.

-# Usage
+## Usage

 Press HOME or START to quit the app.

-Pressing 1/X will enable translation of end-of-line characters, from `\r` to `\n`.
+Pressing 1/X will toggle translation of end-of-line characters, from `\r` to `\n`.
 Most terminals expect `\n` to be the EOL character.

+### Example: accessing the COS Shell on a Wii U

+Assuming you have the `socat` package installed, run:

+    socat READLINE TCP:wii:4405

+Where `wii` is the address of your Wii console on your local network.

 ## Build instructions